ePages-de/epages-devportal/_posts/2019/2019-12-03-code-quality-at-epages.md

 ## Unit testing

 Everybody loves unit tests, right?
 Well, two thirds of the colleagues who completed my internal survey do write them.
-That might not seem much at first, but consider that part of our developers program mostly in CSS ([yes, that's programming, too!](https://developer.epages.com/blog/coding/css-can-do-that-color-manipulation-for-the-fearless/)), with only a sprinkle of JavaScript added.
+That might not seem much at first, but consider that part of our developers program mostly in HTML and CSS ([yes, that's programming, too!](../css-can-do-that-color-manipulation-for-the-fearless/)), with only a sprinkle of JavaScript added.

-Consequently, pretty much all participants don't agree with the statement "Unit testing is overrated".
+Consequently, pretty much all participants disagree with the statement "Unit testing is overrated".
-Quite contrary, quite a few at least sometimes find a bug in their code while writing the unit test for it.
 This is remarkable given that most of the code written at ePages is product code rather than library code.

+Quite a few of my colleagues at least sometimes find a bug in their code while writing the unit test for it.
+This catching of errors, or bugs, at an early stage is something ePagees seem to like about unit testing - it was cited multiple times when asked "What do you like about unit testing / TDD?".

+TDD (test driven development) - writing the test before writing the code that makes it pass - is one variant of unit testing.
+Similar to pair programming, it requires a lot of discipline, and seems a bit odd at first, especially to newcomers or less technical people.
+Still, 28 percent of the survey participants do TDD more often than not (17%), almost always (6%), or all the time (6%).
+Another 28 percent still practice it from time to time (11%), or quite seldom (17% - all percentages rounded).

+Here's some of the things my fellows dislike about writing tests:

+> When it becomes a quite daunting task because of mocking difficulties (with Perl)

+Given that [a former colleague even created a Perl mocking library](../mockify-a-mocking-framework-for-perl/), does this tell something about the language? 😉

+> Sometimes you are just not in the mood to write unit tests.

+We're only humans after all 😇

+And here's some more quotes on what ePagees like about testing:

+> TDD: I think it's quite enjoyable.

+> I can refactor without fear of breaking existing functionality.
+Often I first write missing unit tests before refactoring or adjusting the existing code.

 ## Refactoring